• Skip to primary navigation

 corn tortilla dough on tortilla press

-• Place one of your balls of dough on a piece of parchment paper on the tortilla press.
-Place another piece of parchment paper on top of the dough.
+• Place one of your balls of dough on a piece of parchment paper or plastic wrap on the tortilla press.
+Place another piece of parchment paper or plastic wrap on top of the dough.

 • Use your hand to flatten the ball of dough.